 Millfield and Cambridge educated, Peter Roebuck was an intelligent, complex and often misunderstood person whose ability as an opening batsman was often overshadowed by other events.

-He retired from first-class cricket at the end of the 1991 season but continued to turn out regularly for Devon who he captained for the best part of a decade before turning his back on Britain and moving to Australia and South Africa.
+He retired from first-class cricket at the end of the 1991 season, but continued to turn out regularly for Devon who he captained for the best part of a decade before moving to Australia and South Africa.

-When still a player Roebuck turned to journalism and quickly established a reputation as an intelligent writer who pulled no punches, and he now contributes a column to The Age and Sydney Morning Herald as well as publishing several books.
+When still a player Roebuck turned to journalism and quickly established a reputation as an intelligent writer who pulled no punches.
+He contributed a column to The Age and Sydney Morning Herald, as well as publishing several books.

 Perhaps his father best summed him up in Roebuck’s 2005 autobiography Sometimes I Forgot To Laugh.
 “In orthodox spheres,” his father wrote, “Peter might be regarded as odd, whereas he is merely obscure and oblique.
 He is an unconventional loner, with an independent outlook on life, an irreverent sense of humour and sometimes a withering tongue.”